sharetribe/flex-docs/src/docs/cookbook-manage/implement-delete-user/index.md

 +  }
 ```

-Then, import the endpoint in DeleteAccountPage.duck.js. _TODO Figure out
+Then, import the endpoint in DeleteAccountPage.duck.js.
-whether these should be in the downloadable template files or whether
-the devs need to implement these during the cookbook!_

 ```diff
 + import { deleteUserAccount } from '../../util/api';
 ```

-Now, clicking the delete button in the modal should show a 404 error in
+Now, clicking the delete button should show a 404 error in
 the dev tools console, since the endpoint does not yet exist on the
 server side.
 You will also see a generic error (_"Whoops, something went
 wrong.
 Please refresh the page and try again."_) above the delete